Growyourbrand.net Reference notes on brand consequence May 2026

 Launch / Ecommerce Infrastructure / 2006-present

-Shopify turned an online-store tool into commerce infrastructure: storefronts, checkout, payments, POS, apps, APIs, inventory, shipping, and ecosystem incentives all made merchant independence feel operational instead of inspirational.
+Shopify turned an online-store tool into commerce infrastructure: storefronts, checkout, payments, POS, apps, APIs, inventory, shipping, and partner incentives all made merchant independence feel operational instead of inspirational.

 Source mark Shopify logo from Wikimedia Commons